ahmed-khan-tasktop/vdj-team6-vancouver_housing/README.md

 - Acknowledgment

 ## Team

-Team lead: ahmed khan
+Team members:

-Mentor: Alice Ai

-Documentation: All

-Scripting: Faisal, Dillon, Mask, Tanvi

-Modelling: All

-Sanity checking: All
+Ahmed Khan, Alice Liang, Bhawna, Dillon Hung, Faisal Albarazi, Jason Spence, Jennice Lee, Mask Lam, Natasha Birdi, Tanvi

 ## Overview
 This project is part of the Vancouver Datajam 2021.
 In this project we are examing 2 datasets; a non-market-housing